The benefits and risks of using the internet as a learning and teaching tool

 Take a look at the British Council's LearnEnglish Teens website for some reading tasks on internet safety.
 If you would like to talk about internet safety with your youngest learners, it’s worth checking out our LearnEnglish Kids website.
-There’s a quiz, an interactive game and a writing activity on e-safety.

 Finally, there are lots of interesting materials on CEOP’s website for teachers, including useful YouTube videos that can be used in class.
 The videos are divided into age groups and some of them have subtitles in foreign languages.

 Happy (and safe) web surfing!